URiem/art-school/README.md

 ### Strategy

 #### Target Audience
-- Parents looking to enroll their children in art classes
+- Parents looking to enroll their children in art classes.
 - Parents looking to find an artistic outlet for their children.
 - School age children looking for a creative space to expand their artistic skills.